f5devcentral/f5-agility-labs-waf/docs/class4/class4.rst

 Class 4: ASM 241 - Elevating ASM Protection
 ===========================================

-Welcome to F5's Agility Labs, 2018 edition!
-This class will focus on how to interact with ASM using the REST API, demonstrating  how the API can be used to help with daily tasks and improve security.
+Welcome to F5's Agility Labs, 2020 edition!

 This is the 2nd class in a four part series based on